nextflow-io/training/docs/nf_customize/3_nf-core.md

 ## nf-core pipelines

-There are currently >100 nf-core pipelines (April 2024).
+There are currently >100 nf-core pipelines.

-These pipelines are at various stages of development with 60 released, 34 under development, and 11 archived.
+These pipelines are at various stages of development with 60 released, 34 under development, and 11 archived (April 2024).

 The [nf-core website](https://nf-co.re/) contains a full list of pipelines, as well as their documentation, which can be explored.